 Data Science is the future.
-According to Forbes, Machine learning patents grew at a 34% Rate between 2013 and 2017 and this is only set to increase in coming times.
+According to Forbes, Machine learning patents grew at a 34% Rate between 2013 and 2017, and this is only an increase in coming times.
 Data Science is a detailed study of the flow of information from the colossal amounts of data present in an organization’s repository.
-It involves obtaining meaningful insights from raw and unstructured data which is processed through analytical, programming, and business skills.
-So, here lets look into top Algorithms used in it.
+It involves obtaining meaningful insights from raw and unstructured data which processes through analytical, programming, and business skills.
+So, here let’s look into the top Algorithms used in it.

 1>> Linear Regression (LIR)

 Linear regression is one of the most well-known Algorithms for Data Science in statistics and Machine Learning.

 Predictive modeling is primarily concerned with minimizing the error of a model or making the most accurate predictions possible, at the expense of explainability.
 It will borrow, reuse and steal algorithms from many different fields, including statistics and use them towards these ends.

 The representation of linear regression is an equation that describes a line that best fits the relationship between the input variables (x) and the output variables (y).
 Finding specific weightings for the input variables is called coefficients (B).

 Different techniques can be used to learn the linear regression model from data, such as a linear algebra solution for ordinary least squares and gradient descent optimization.

 Linear regression has been extensively studied.
 Some good rules of thumb when using this technique are to remove variables that are very similar and to remove noise from your data, if possible.
 It is a fast and simple technique and a good first algorithm to try.

 2>> Logistic Regression Algorithms for Data Science (LOR)